-The fellowship program will be based in Washington D.C for a 12-month term in line with the 2022-2023 academic year.
-Eligible applicants should expect to receive a Ph.D. degree by August 1, 2022.
+The fellowship program will be based in Washington, D.C. for a 24-month term in line with the 2025-26 and 2026-27 academic years.
+Applicants who can participate for only 12-months in line with the 2025-26 academic year should also apply.
+Eligible applicants should expect to receive a Ph.D. degree by September 1, 2025.

-All Fellows are expected to be in residence for the duration of the fellowship.
+All Fellows are expected to be in residence at the University of California Washington, D.C.
+Center for the duration of the fellowship.
 Fellows are expected to dedicate the majority of their time to research and complete a book, monograph, or other significant publication during their period of residence.
 Fellows are also expected to plan and regularly participate in all weekly seminars, research colloquia, and occasional travel.